gpdowney/Dawn-of-Somethings/src/matriarchy.md

 The science of Neolithic women, the original farmers, was not a science of domination and classification, but one of collaboration, nurturing, persuasion, and even trickery.
 They didn't aim for assured results, but rather an increased probability of favorable results.

-Levi-Strauss calls this type of science "Concrete."
+Claude Levi-Strauss calls this type of science "Concrete."
 Although he wouldn't admit that it was done by women.

 ### Next: [Culture is what we don't do](/schismogensis)